jonathanhogg/flitter/docs/canvas3d.md

 from the surface, specular reflections will be calculated as normal.

 `translucency=` *TRANSLUCENCY*
-: Specifies how translucent this material is as a distance over which half of the light falling on the backfaces of the object will pass through the object.
+: Specifies how translucent this material is as a distance (in the world coordinate system) over which half of the light falling on the backfaces of the object will pass through it.
 The default is `0`, meaning no translucency.
 At low levels of translucency, light will be scattered and will glow through the edges/thin-parts of objects.
 At higher levels of translucency light will be scattered less and the object will become more transparent.
-Setting this to non-zero both affects the [model render order](#instance-ordering) and also forces an additional render pass to determine the thickness of the object and the directions of the back faces.
+Setting this to non-zero both affects the [model render order](#instance-ordering) and also forces an additional render pass to determine the thickness of the object and the light falling on the back faces.

 ### Texture Mapping